Hackers Steal Millions of Patients’ Personal Information: How Does Singapore React?

 What Future Holds

-Patient records in SingHealth’s IT system remain intact and there has been no disruption since to the healthcare services.
+Personal information, particularly patient records in SingHealth’s IT system remain intact and there has been no disruption since to the healthcare services.
 SingHealth will also be contacting all patients from specialist outpatient clinics and polyclinics from 1 May 2015 to 4 July 2018 to inform them regarding their data status.
 Patients can expect to receive an SMS over the next five days.
 Patients who have access to SingHealth’s Health Buddy mobile app can check if they have been affected by the breach.

-Mr S. Iswaran has stated that “we must get to the bottom of this breach and not let this derail our Smart Nation services, it is the way of the future”.
-Mr Iswaran further emphasized that the Smart Nation projects are merely put on hold, but not entirely.
+Mr. S. Iswaran has stated that “we must get to the bottom of this breach and not let this derail our Smart Nation services, it is the way of the future”.
+Mr. Iswaran further emphasized that the Smart Nation projects are merely put on hold, but not entirely.